Legal guide for company directors and CEOs in Slovenia

 Directors must always act with professional due diligence.
 Further, once a company’s insolvency is established internally, the Financial Operations, Insolvency Proceedings and Compulsory Winding-Up Act should be strictly followed to avoid or limit any damages towards the company’s creditors.

-Once directors have established financial difficulties in the company, they have to, inter alia (but not limited to), maintain the solvency of the company and manage the business risks, as well as adhere strictly to the equal treatment of all creditors.
-Further, non-essential payments should be suspended.
+If the company becomes insolvent, directors must, inter alia (but not limited to), maintain the solvency of the company and manage the business risks, as well as adhere strictly to the equal treatment of all creditors.
+Further, non-essential payments must be suspended.

 As soon as directors are aware that a company is in financial difficulty, they should seek external advice.